augustocolombelli/k8s-liquibase-mongodb/README.md

 > ./liquibase changelog-sync

 If everything is OK, the tables responsible to mange the database script version will be created with the files that is in in the liquibase-changelog.xml

+The defaul package that liquibase is installed on mac is `/usr/local/opt/liquibase`